By: Author John Cunningham. Published: 2020/01/27 at 10:03 am

 Check out the Amazon lawnmower blade link below.Amazon Lawnmower Blade

 The third way to order a blade is by sizing it.
-I’ll often have no choice but to size a blade, as customers will just walk in with blade in hand and no other details.
-There’s no mystery to sizing a mower blade correctly, however just before we do we, need to identify the type of blade fitted.
+I’ll often have no choice but to size a blade, as customers will just walk in with the blade in hand and no other details.
+There’s no mystery to sizing a mower blade correctly; however, just before we do, we need to identify the type of blade fitted.

 There are two common types of lawnmower blades.
-The Lift blade is also known as the 2 in 1, and the Mulching blade, also known as the 3 in 1.
+The Lift blade is also known as the 2 in 1, and the Mulching blade is also known as the 3 in 1.

-The type of blade is important, briefly, a Lift blade (2 in 1) is designed to collect grass, it does a really good job at leaving a clean lawn with no trailings.
-The Mulching blade (3 in 1), is designed to collect grass or mulch the grass, whichever the operator prefers.
+The type of blade is important; a Lift blade (2 in 1) is designed to collect grass; it does a really good job at leaving a clean lawn with no trailings.
+The Mulching blade (3 in 1) is designed to collect grass or mulch the grass, whichever the operator prefers.